-Documentation of Attendance Policy for Direct Loan and Perkins Loan Recipients
+Documentation of Attendance Policy for Direct Loan Recipients

-The amount of Direct Loans and Perkins Loans that a student is eligible to receive is based on the number of credits in which they enroll and attend.
-If a student withdraws from all courses, the student and KU may be required to repay some or all of the Direct Loans and Perkins Loans received for the term.
-The Documentation of Attendance (DA) is used to determine if a student attended a class.
+The amount of Direct Loans that a student is eligible to receive is based on the number of credits in which they enroll and attend.
+If a student withdraws from all courses, the student and KU may be required to repay some or all of the Direct Loans received for the term.
+The Documentation of Attendance (DA) process is used to determine if a student attended a class.

-Financial Aid and Scholarships (FAS) works with faculty and students to confirm whether or not a student began attendance to determine eligibility for Direct Loans and Perkins Loans funds.
+Financial Aid & Scholarships (FAS) works with faculty to confirm whether or not a student began attendance to determine eligibility for Direct Loans.

-When FAS receives notification that a student receiving a Direct Loan and/or a Perkins Loan has withdrawn from all courses after financial aid funds have been disbursed, FAS must determine if the student participated in an academically related activity in the course.
-This Documentation of Attendance (DA) is used to determine what portion, if any, of their Direct Loan and/or Perkins Loan a student must repay.
+When FAS receives notification that a student receiving a Direct Loan has withdrawn from all courses after financial aid funds have been disbursed, FAS must determine if the student participated in an academically related activity in the course.
+This Documentation of Attendance (DA) process is used to determine what portion, if any, of their Direct Loans a student must repay.

-1. FAS contacts both students and faculty to gather DA information.
-Students are notified by email that they will need to provide documentation of attendance or participation in any academically related activity in at least one credit hour.
-Faculty are also contacted by email and asked to document the student’s attendance or participation in any academically related activity.
+FAS contacts faculty to gather DA information.
+Students are notified by email that they are going through the DA process and may have to repay aid.
+Instructors are contacted by email and asked to document the student’s attendance or participation in any academically related activity.

 Once attendance has been determined, the student will receive written notification if repayment is required and the process for repayment.